 Mistake your limited company’s money for “your” money

 If you own a limited company, remember that it is a separate legal entity and therefore the money belongs to it, not to you.
 Even if you own 100% of the company.

-If you want to spend money belonging to a limited company on something personal, you must first extract the money from the limited company (typically via salary and/or dividends).
+If you want to spend money belonging to a limited company on something personal, you must first extract the money from the limited company, typically by drawing a salary and/or dividends.

 Throw anything away

 You need to keep all paperwork including invoices and receipts for at least six years.
 Some accountants advise you keep records for longer than that, in case of any future investigation.

 More help on ByteStart

 For more tips and guidance on accounting and tax matters, try some of our other guides;